Hyperbolicity in presence of a large local system: Generalities on large local systems

-We recall the construction of the Shafarevtich morphism when the complex local system underlies a variation of Hodge structure with discrete monodromy.
+We recall the construction of the Shafarevich morphism associated to a complex local system that underlies a complex variation of Hodge structure with discrete monodromy.

-\begin{prop} Let $X$ be a connected normal projective complex algebraic variety and $\cL$ a large complex local system on $X$.
+\begin{prop} Let $X$ be a connected normal projective complex algebraic variety and $\cL$ a complex local system on $X$.
 Assume that $\cL$ underlies a polarized complex variation of pure Hodge structure $(\cL, \cF^{\sbt}, h)$.
-Assume moreover that the monodromy group $\Gamma$ of $\cL$ is discrete, so that the associated period map induces a holomorphic map $X \to \Gamma \backslash \cD$.
-Then the Shafarevitch morphism associated to $\cL$ coincide with the Stein factorization of the proper holomorphic map $X \to \Gamma \backslash \cD$. \end{prop}
+Assume moreover that the monodromy group $\Gamma$ of $\cL$ is discrete in $\GL(\cL_x)$, so that the associated period map induces a holomorphic map $X \to \Gamma \backslash \cD$.
+Then, the analytification of the Shafarevich morphism associated to $\cL$ coincide with the Stein factorization of the proper holomorphic map $X \to \Gamma \backslash \cD$. \end{prop}

 \begin{proof} See for example \cite[Proposition 3.5]{CCE} and its proof.
-Besides the algebraicity of the image of the period map, the key point is that every horizontal holomorphic map $W \to \cD$ from a compact complex manifold $W$ is constant, cf. \cite[Corollary 8.3]{Griffiths-Schmid}.
-Therefore, a polarized complex variation of pure Hodge structure $(\cL, \cF^{\sbt}, h)$ on a compact analytic space is trivial if, and only if, the underlying local system $\cL$ is trivial. \end{proof}
+Besides the algebraicity of the image of the period map, the key point is that every horizontal holomorphic map $W \to \cD$ from a compact complex manifold $W$ is constant, cf. \cite[Corollary 8.3]{Griffiths-Schmid}. \end{proof}